 Feature detection and matching

-When it comes to concepts in computer vision, the feature detection and matching are one of the essential techniques in many computer vision applications.
-Some tasks involved in this technique are recognition, 3D reconstruction, structure-from-motion, image retrieval, object detection and many more.
+When it comes to concepts in computer vision, feature detection and matching are some of the essential techniques in many computer vision applications.
+Some tasks involved in this technique are recognition, 3D reconstruction, structure-from-motion, image retrieval, object detection, and many more.

 This technique is usually divided into three tasks which are detection, description, and matching.
 In the detection task, points that are easy to notice or match are recognized in each image.
 In the description task, the aspect that surrounds each feature point is depicted in a way that it is unchanged in events like illumination, translation, scale, and in-plane rotation.
 In matching, for similar features to be classified, descriptors are being compared across images.

 Some techniques in detecting and matching features are:

 - SURF (speeded-up robust features)